 regions of the world, is facing a critical water crisis because of poor

-major disputes over water involving Israel, Jordan, the
+major disputes over water involving Israel, Jordan, Palestine, Egypt, Sudan,

 It’s interesting that the issue of water is mentioned a lot in the Bible.

-believes in me, as Scripture has said, rivers of living
+“Whoever believes in me, as Scripture has said, rivers of living water will

 flow from within them."
 (John 7:38)